IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 return OPT_OUT status and means the DII has opted out of UID2 and no identity/token should be generated for it.

-The best way to determine if DII is required by the UID2 Mobile SDKs is to always call
+The best way to determine if DII is required by the UID2 mobile SDKs is to always call

 #### For Android:
 UID2Manager.getInstance().getAdvertisingToken()